In a recent video, Lionel samples some beer at a local market in the town of Toul. In classic Lionel fashion, he delivers a witty pun:

 Captions 36-37, Lionel - Les bières artisanales Coin CoinPlay Caption

-The name of the beer is derived from the onomatopoeic expression coin coin, or "quack quack," as in the sound a duck makes (check out this page for some more French animal sounds).
+The name of the beer is derived from the onomatopoeic expression coin coin, or "quack quack," as in the sound a duck makes.
 When not repeated, the word coin has several meanings.
 As Lionel demonstrates, un coin usually means "a corner."
 He's talking specifically about the corner of a room, but un coin can also be a street corner:

 Au coin de la rue Fabre et de la rue Laurier.